-- ~75% of benign solitary fibrous tumors of the thorax stain for CD34, a marker for normal endothelium and vascular tumours
+- ~75% of benign solitary fibrous tumors of the thorax stain for CD34, a marker for normal endothelium and vascular tumors

-- B-cell lymphoma 2 protein (Bcl-2), a marker of terminal differentiation, and vimentin are also positive in the majority of benign solitary fibrous tumours
+- B-cell lymphoma 2 protein (Bcl-2), a marker of terminal differentiation, and vimentin are also positive in the majority of benign solitary fibrous tumors

-- cytokeratin, S-100, and p53 proteins have shown increased expression in malignant solitary fibrous tumours
+- cytokeratin, S-100, and p53 proteins have shown increased expression in malignant solitary fibrous tumors

 CT reveals a well-circumscribed, smooth, lobulated soft tissue mass that may contain scattered calcifications.
 Smaller tumors tend to enhance homogeneously, whereas larger lesions may have central tubular or rounded low-attenuation areas due to cystic or necrotic change.

-On MRI, benign solitary fibrous tumours usually has relatively homogeneous low-to-intermediate signal intensity relative to skeletal muscle on both T1-weighted imaging and T2-weighted imaging because of fibrous tissue, as well as intense enhancement.
+On MRI, benign solitary fibrous tumors usually has relatively homogeneous low-to-intermediate signal intensity relative to skeletal muscle on both T1-weighted imaging and T2-weighted imaging because of fibrous tissue, as well as intense enhancement.

-In addition, there may be areas of subacute haemorrhage that have high T1-weighted signal intensity, as well as non-enhancing cystic or necrotic foci that are more heterogeneous and higher in T2-weighted signal intensity relative to the remainder of the tumour.
+In addition, there may be areas of subacute hemorrhage that have high T1-weighted signal intensity, as well as non-enhancing cystic or necrotic foci that are more heterogeneous and higher in T2-weighted signal intensity relative to the remainder of the tumor.